khansen4/liberty-spark-summit-pipelines-workshop/README.md

 Create a new repo and import the setup repo: https://github.com/khansen4/liberty-spark-summit-pipelines-workshop

-Once copied, run script in terminal to be able to run the test files locally.
+Open the repo locally, and run script in terminal to import pytest to test files locally.

 ```bash
 pip install -e ".[dev]"